De Maries – going into her third year leading the K-to-12 school – said the pandemic has made for an unusual start for the 2020-21 school year.

 “I don’t think there is much else we could do in order to prevent transmission.”

 Simon Whitehouse came to Yellowknife to work with Northern News Services in 2011.
-He came from Prince Edward County, Ont., and obtained his journalism education at Algonquin College and the University...
+A through and through "County boy" from Prince Edward County, Ont., Simon obtained his journalism education at Algonquin...

 More by Simon Whitehouse